wtsia/Blog-Site/roverblog/content/posts/relational-databases.md

 ```
 touch myscript.sql
 nano myscript.sql
-docker cp myscript.sql container_id:/<my directory>/myscript.sql
+docker cp myscript.sql container_id:/{directory}/myscript.sql
 ```
-Now, it should copy the file straight into the root directory or inside `<my directory>` in your root directory.
-We can do this via:
+Now, it should copy the file straight into the root directory or inside `{directory}` in your root directory.
+The full workings of this command is:
 ```
-docker cp myfile.ext <container name>:/<my directory>/myfileout.ext
+docker cp {myfile.ext} {container name}:/{directory}/{myfileout.ext}
 ```
-To run the script, we use the path into the MySQL db.
+To run the script, we use `source` and set the path in mySQL.
 ```
+source /{directory/{script.sql}
 ```

 # Creating a DB from Scratch